-In collaboration with Crystal-CG, my team was tasked with designing, writing, and storyboarding a short film to be displayed in the Olympic Games Museum in Nanjing, for promotion of the 2014 Youth Olympic Games.
+In collaboration with the "Pixar of China" Crystal-CG, my team was tasked with designing, writing, and storyboarding a short film to be displayed in the Olympic Games Museum in Nanjing, for promotion of the 2014 Youth Olympic Games.

 Team Bridge incorporated elements of interactive storytelling into the exhibit's design to teach users about Olympic spirit and the unique cultural history of Nanjing.
 Our deliverable was personally reviewed and approved by a VP of the International Olympic Committee.